PBRjr/Fantasy_Novel/Scene strange altered.md

 Wait... did he actually just hear it?

 Vale's thoughts were interrupted by rapid footsteps on a dirt path.
 He pulled his gaze away in time to see another altered charging at him, only about 5 feet away.
+This one wasn't smiling.